-In principle, a family foundation is an entity set up to manage the family company's assets and secure property for the group of individuals indicated by the founder, most often members of their family, providing for more efficient family business succession.
+In principle, a family foundation is an entity set up to manage a family company's assets and secure property for the group of individuals indicated by the founder, most often members of their family, providing for more efficient family business succession.

-Family foundations shall possess legal personality and will be required to have their seat in the territory of Poland.
-Setting up a family foundation is to take place based on a notarial memorandum of association or a testament including a declaration on establishing a family foundation.
-Family foundations may be established only by an individual in a full legal capacity or a group of such individuals, who will be jointly referred to as a founder (a family foundation set up under a testament can only have one founder).
+Family foundations have legal personality and are required to have their registered office in Poland.
+A family foundation is established through a notarial memorandum of association or a will including a declaration establishing a family foundation.
+A family foundation may be established only by an individual with full legal capacity or a group of such individuals, who are jointly referred to as founders (a family foundation established under a will can only have one founder).

-Each family foundation must be entered into the family foundation register.
+The family foundation must be entered in the family foundation register.

-The group and the scope of rights of the foundation beneficiaries is determined by the founder.
+The set of beneficiaries of the foundation, and the rights they enjoy, is determined by the founder.
 A family foundation beneficiary can be either a natural person or a non-governmental organization conducting public benefit activities.
 A founder may also be a beneficiary.

-It should be noted that the foundation is precluded from conducting business activity, but may be involved with operational activity, understood as activity aimed at passive multiplication of assets.
+It should be noted that the foundation is precluded from conducting business activity, but may be involved with operational activity, understood as activity aimed at passive increase of its assets.